MPCS-51220/reservation-system-christian-the-wingdings/README.md

 ## Passwords for Sample Users

-When loading the database from our repository, there starts some example users in the reservationDB.
-They are listed below:
+When loading the database from our repository, there starts some example in the tables of reservationDB.

-List of users and passwords:

-username: akshatha

-password: akshatha

-role: admin

-username: graham

-password: graham

-role: scheduler

-username: Adam

-password: Adam

-role: customer
+For the user, there is a user with username 'johndoe' and password 'hashed_password_example'.
+It is an admin user, so it can used to create new users for additional testing.

  Note: When a password is reset or a new user is created, their temporary password is set to 'temp'.
 When a user with this password tries to login, they will be prompted to change their password from 'temp', as that password is deemed unsecure with a specific salt I set in the system.